opencog/link-grammar/README.md

  * It stopped me (from) flying off the cliff.
  * (It) looks good.
  * (You) go home!
+ * (I) heard that he's giving a test.
  * (Are) you all right?
  * He opened the door and (he) went in.
  * Emma was the younger (daughter) of two daughters.

+This can extend to elided/unvoiced syllables:
+ * (I'm a)'fraid so.

 Some complex phantom constructions:
  * They play billiards but (they do) not (play) snooker.